 When can I go back to working in an office?

 Hogan said people and employers with the ability to telework should continue doing so as long as possible.
 But as of June 5, many professional services will be able to reopen for employees.

 Can my place of worship reopen?

 It depends on where you live.
-Houses of worship were able to resume services when Phase 1 took effect.
+Houses of worship were able to resume services when Stage 1 took effect.
 But they must restrict attendance to half their legal capacity, and Hogan urged churches and other religious institutions to hold worship outdoors if possible.

 What about restaurants?

 Restaurants statewide can resume indoor and outdoor dining now, with social distancing and other restrictions.

 Bars have not yet been permitted to reopen, though they are among the medium-risk activities that could be allowed later in Stage 2.
 That stage is expected to unfold in several phases and endure much, much longer than the initial reopening phase.
 It will last until a vaccine is widely available.

 What about going to a baseball game?
 Or school?

 Baseball games, concerts, big church gatherings and pre-pandemic restaurant service have been deemed high-risk and reserved for the last stage — Phase 3 — in Hogan’s reopening plan.
 Maryland State Schools Superintendent Karen B. Salmon said last month that in-person, daily school attendance also would not happen until Phase 3.